SCLOUD-PTE-LTD/docs/public-cloud/networking/pathx.md

 ### What is multi-site access?
 Take the acceleration from North China, East China, and South China to Hong Kong as an example.
 After the acceleration is created, users in North China, East China, and South China access the same acceleration domain name, but the resolved IPs are different.

-These IPs correspond to the entrances of pathx in the three regions.
-That is, when users in different regions access the pathx acceleration domain name, the IP of the acceleration entrance closest to the user will be resolved.
+These IPs correspond to the entrances of PathX in the three regions.
+That is, when users in different regions access the PathX acceleration domain name, the IP of the acceleration entrance closest to the user will be resolved.

 ### After the resource is used for a period of time, the accelerated domain name + port of PathX or GlobalSSH suddenly cannot be accessed normally, but the source site + port can be accessed normally